Is Puerto Vallarta safe?

 The hotel zone has some lively parties going on too, although some of these are only exclusive for guests so you’ll need to do some research.

 I would suggest that any backpackers that find themselves in Puerto Vallarta wanting to travel north or south, find a coach service like Ado.

-Don’t take Puerto Vallarta lightly just because it’s a safe area.
+Just because Puerto Vallarta’s beaches are popular with happy tourists all year round, don’t take the area lightly.
 Tourists are targeted in all locations around the globe, so keep on the lookout for petty crime.

 Puerto Vallarta Travel Safety Tips

 The homelessness rate in Puerto Vallarta is quite high, based on the number of Mexican citizens flocking here looking for work.

 ⤵️ Here are some useful tips to help you on your trip:

 When it comes to credit card scams.
 One method is when the cashier swipes your card twice (once for the transaction and once for nefarious purposes).
 Try to carry only small amounts out of cash with you.

 Puerto Vallarta is serviced by three municipal bus unions that provide coverage for most of the greater Puerto Vallarta area (e.g. Ixtapa, Mismaloya, Pitillal).

 Most residents commute and travel around by municipal bus.
 Owning a car in this area isn’t rare, but cars are hardly used for commuting.